alozano-77/AWS-SAA-C02-Course/README.md

 - RRs are for reads only until promoted.
 - Offers global availability improvements and global resilience.

+### Enhanced Monitoring

+CloudWatch gathers metrics about CPU utilization from the hypervisor for a DB instance, and Enhanced Monitoring gathers its metrics from an agent on the instance.
+As a result, you might find differences between the measurements, because the hypervisor layer performs a small amount of work.
+The differences can be greater if your DB instances use smaller instance classes, because then there are likely more virtual machines (VMs) that are managed by the hypervisor layer on a single physical instance.

+> Enhanced Monitoring metrics are useful when you want to see how different processes or threads on a DB instance use the CPU.

 ### 1.11.7.
 Amazon Aurora

 Aurora architecture is VERY different from RDS.